 Air is one of the main natural elements commonly used, particularly in nature worship.
 Traditionally, the air is associated with various spirits and elemental beings that are connected with wind, and are believed to harness the powers of wisdom and intuition.

 In the Wiccan ritual, the air is connected to the soul and ‘breath of life’.

 It is most commonly depicted as an upright triangle with a horizontal line through the tip.
 The colors yellow and white are associated with air.

 Earth is another one of the main nature elements and is most commonly depicted as an inverted triangle with a line through the tip.

-Earth symbols are used particularly in rituals asking for blessings of fertility (in the past, for good crops) and in modern practice is used for blessings for stable family life and a comfortable home.
+Earth symbols are used particularly in rituals asking for blessings of fertility (in the past, for good crops), and in modern practice used for blessings for stable family life and comfortable home.

 The Horned God symbol is mainly used in modern Paganism and Wiccanism as a symbol of fertility.
 However, modern Wiccanism which is influenced by feminist ideologies places more emphasis on the Goddess, so the Horned God symbol is used less.